Uttara Kannada: Ecology

 The district's high rainfall supports lush forests, which cover approximately 70% of the district.
 The Malabar Coast moist forests ecoregion lies in a narrow strip between the Arabian Sea and the foothills of the Western Ghats up to 250 meters elevation.
 These forests have been almost completely converted to agriculture and teak plantations.
 The North Western Ghats moist deciduous forests cover the Sahyadris from 250 to 1000 meters elevation.
 Many trees shed leaves in the drier months.
 Above 1000 meters elevation lie the evergreen North Western Ghats montane rain forests.
-Anshi National Park near Dandeli, preserves approximately 250 km2 of semi-evergreen forest, which is home to the tiger, black panther, leopard cat, gaur, Asian elephant, sambar and a range of birds and reptiles.
-Dandeli Wildlife Sanctuary protects 834 km2 of semi-evergreen and bamboo forest in the watershed of the Kali river and its tributaries, the Kaneri and Nagajhari.
 Wroughton's free-tailed bat (Otomops wroughtoni) is endemic to the forests of Bhimgad Wildlife Sanctuary.

 The district is also home to patches of savanna and degraded scrub jungles, which are often the result of overuse for logging or grazing.
 Much of the lowland has been cleared for agriculture.
 Mangrove forests can be found in the river estuaries, and the sandy beaches are home to groves of Calophyllum inophyllum, coconut and screw pine (Pandanus).
-The rocky beaches at Binaga, Arga, Belekeri, Tadadi, Gokarna, Ankola, Kumta, Dhareshwar, Kasarkod, Murdeshwara, Bhatkal and Belke of the district are rich with marine fauna diversity.
+The rocky beaches at Binaga, Honnavara, Arga, Belekeri, Tadadi, Gokarna, Ankola, Kumta, Dhareshwar, Kasarkod, Murdeshwara, Bhatkal and Belke of the district are rich with marine fauna diversity.
 The beaches at Bhatkal include American Jali Beach, Bahrain Jali Beach, NaStar Beach, Nakhuda Beach, Lighthouse Beach and the rocky Udmudey Beach.
 The rocky beaches of Uttara Kannada District harbor the invertebrates belonging to the phyla Porifera, Coelenterata, Annelida, Arthropoda, Mollusca and Echinodermata.

 Attiveri bird sanctuary is home to 79 species of birds including migratory birds from 22 countries.

-Dandeli Wildlife Sanctuary is famous for the elusive black panther among other animals like gaur, tiger and leopards.

-The Kavala caves with their 5 ft.
-High natural Shiva linga, Synthery rocks is a 500 ft high rock flanked by natural caves and waterfalls, Vincholi rapids, Sykes point which offers a view of Kali river, and a suspension bridge are places worth visiting in this sanctuary.
-Yana is an enchanting place that can be reached by trekking about 10 km through lush forest.
-There is also a shrine of Bhairaveshvara here.

-Anshi National Park located some distance from Dandeli is undisturbed.
-Burude Falls is about 20 km from Siddapur, Unchalli Falls, Shivagangae, BeeneHolae Fall is about 25 km from Sirsi, Magod Falls and Sathodi Falls near Yellapura are some of the best natural falls in Uttara Kannada District.
-There are many dams in this district namely Supa Dam, Kodasalli Dam and Kadra Dam.
-The atomic energy station at Kaiga is on the banks of Kali River (Karnataka).
+The Kali Tiger Reserve, which includes Dandeli Wildlife Sanctuary and Anshi National Park, is a protected area in Uttara Kanada.
+Anshi National Park preserves approximately 250 km2 of semi-evergreen forest, which is home to the tiger, black panther, leopard cat, gaur, Asian elephant, sambar and a range of birds and reptiles.
+Dandeli Wildlife Sanctuary protects 834 km2 of semi-evergreen and bamboo forest in the watershed of the Kali river and its tributaries, the Kaneri and Nagajhari.

+Notable places in and around Dandeli include Kavala Caves, Syntheri Rocks, and Sykes Point.
+Syntheri Rocks is a monolithic granite formation, while Sykes Point is a viewpoint overlooking the Kali River valley.
+Other natural and religious sites in Uttara Kannada district include Yana, known for its limestone rock formations and the Bhairaveshwara shrine, as well as waterfalls such as Burude Falls, Unchalli Falls, Magod Falls and Sathodi Falls.
+The Kali River basin also contains several hydroelectric dams, including Supa, Kodasalli, and Kadra, and the Kaiga Atomic Power Station, a nuclear power station operated by the Nuclear Power Corporation of India.